Student Handbook

 Student

-Anyone who has been admitted within the prior three terms or who has completed a non-credit or academic course within the prior three terms.
+For purposed of this Code, anyone who is attending or has recently attended a non-credit or academic course within the prior three terms.
 Withdrawal does not change student status.
 Students include those currently taking courses at or sponsored by the College(s), pursuing either credit or non-credit courses (or both), including those concurrently attending secondary or post-secondary institutions and College.
+Individuals who are solely participating in a program with a contracted partner that include classes or activities on a CCCS property are not defined as a CCCS Student.

 Third Party